jimmykurian/Reactivities/client-app/docs/app/features/activities/form/ActivityForm/functions/default.md

 It includes input fields and buttons for submitting or canceling the form.
 The form state is managed using the `useState` hook, and the `handleInputChange` function updates the form state.
 The `handleSubmit` function is used to create or edit the activity when the form is submitted.
+The component accesses the `activityStore` from the MobX store context to get the selected activity and closeForm function.

 ## Example